romanowski/blog/AkkaPaint.md

 Introduction
 -------------
-Once upon a time, there was an idea of [complete chaos](http://chaos.drawball.com/), where you could express and instantly share everything you care.
-However, the time of *Adobe Flash* is long gone, so the new idea was born: make the *chaos* great again!
-And that is how from chaos arose *AkkaPaint*.
+Once upon a time, there was an idea of a [complete chaos](http://chaos.drawball.com/), where you could express and instantly share anything you care about.
+However, the days of *Adobe Flash* are long gone, so the new idea was born: make the *chaos* great again!
+And this is how from chaos arose *AkkaPaint*.

 The idea was pretty straightforward - create a drawing space, which will be:
 * multiuser,
-* able to propagate changes to all user in real time,
+* able to propagate changes to all users in real time,
-* and scalable.
+* scalable.

 You may ask, where is the challenge?
 The answer is: make the implementation really small and simple.

 Drawing board representation - basics
 -------------
 Drawing board can be represented as a simple map between pixel coordinates and color representation of that pixel.
-It’s really naive approach, without any optimizations, but let’s find out how it works.
-Furthermore, every change on the drawing board can be represented as an event, which contains pixel sequence and new color applied for this pixels.
+It’s really naive approach, which doesn't include any optimizations, but it's working surprisingly well.
+Furthermore, every change on the drawing board can be represented as an event, which contains pixel sequence and a new color applied for this pixels.

 ![AkkaPaint pixels](akkapaint/AkkaPaint-blog_board.png)